IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-cplusplus.md

 ---
 title: UID2 SDK for C++
-description: Reference information about the C++ server-side SDs.
+description: Reference information about the C++ server-side SDK.
 hide_table_of_contents: false
 sidebar_position: 04
 ---